canonical/test_observer/frontend/README.md

 # Test Observer Frontend

-The frontend of TO developed in Flutter but meant to be a web application.
+The frontend of Test Observer is a web application developed in Flutter.

 ## Setup